Cleverse/ts-utilities/README.md

 1. Update version in `package.json`
 2. Commit and push changes
 3. Create a git tag: `git tag v1.x.x && git push origin v1.x.x`
+4. Wait for the release workflow to complete and check the release notes.

 Consumers can then update by referencing the new tag.